Community Guide¶

 Every contribution is signed to say that the contributor has the rights to make the contribution and agrees with the Developer Certificate of Origin (DCO)

 The Linux Foundation provide build and distribution facilities.
-You need an account to access some of the reports from the build.
+You need an account to access some build reports.

 This is the link to create a Linux Foundation account .
 Note the username and password you selected.